Monday 7th June 2021

 My logic is, that while the work is there and I can keep finding the motivation to do this, I will keep going.
 It should be noted that I am not against cutting down my work hours and reducing this monthly target if I need to for my own good.
 For anyone that has read JL Collins, A Simple Path to Wealth, the author went through years of working a lot, and years of time off - so I am open to adjusting my time as I see fit.
 I think knowing that what I am doing is completely self-inflicted, certainly makes the process easier - but I know that I am making a huge sacrifice - and as are my wife and kids for us to try to do this.

-This is going to be an interesting one.
 I have mentioned a few times on the podcast that I was holding 1% of my portfolio as Bitcoin.
 I decided to sell my Bitcoin in early May.
 I got a little bit lucky, I sold out when Bitcoin was just over $50k, and it since has dropped in value.
 I made a small loss selling out in May, but I was up overall for the year.

 - Stocks and Shares are backed by an entity that produces profit.